§ Verifiable Public Registry v4 Specification

 An Applicant that would like to start a permission validation process MUST execute this method by specifying:

-Available compatible perms can be found by using [MOD-PERM-QRY-1] and presented in a front-end so applicant can choose its validator.
+Available compatible perms can be found by using an indexer and presented in a front-end so applicant can choose its validator.

 § [MOD-PERM-MSG-1-2] Start Permission VP precondition checks